 Among the above four, Oil, natural gas, and coal are collectively known as fossil fuels.
 It took millions of years for the formation of fossil fuels.
-Time, Pressure, and heat worked together to transform the animals and plants into petroleum, coal, and natural gas.
+Time, Pressure, and heat worked together to transform animals and plants into petroleum, coal, and natural gas.

 Is Oil Renewable or Nonrenewable?

 As mentioned above, oil falls under the non-renewable category.
 Oil is used as the world’s primary fuel resource for transportation.
 From underground reservoirs, oil is continuously pumped out using natural or artificial lifts.
-After extraction, crude oil is processed in petroleum refineries to produce usable products like petrol, diesel, LPG, chemicals, fertilizers, pesticides, plastics, pharmaceuticals, etc. As oil is continuously withdrawn from buried reservoirs, or shale and tar sands and consumed at a very high pace, they are not getting replenished at the same rate.
+After extraction, crude oil is processed in petroleum refineries to produce usable products like petrol, diesel, LPG, chemicals, fertilizers, pesticides, plastics, pharmaceuticals, etc. As oil is continuously withdrawn from buried reservoirs, or shale and tar sands, and consumed at a very high pace, they are not getting replenished at the same rate.
 Therefore, oil or crude oil is a non-renewable energy source.

 Why is Oil Non-renewable?

 Oil is a carbon-based fuel that took several thousand years to form beneath the earth.
 Currently, our usage of oil has increased to such an extent that we are using up the oil faster than it can be produced.
-So, each day, a gap is creating between the consumed oil and produced oil.
+So, each day, a gap is created between the consumed oil and the produced oil.
 This gap is increasing at a very fast pace.
-As estimated by scientists, the existing oil reserve will finish by the year 2067 if the oil is consumed at the current rate.
+As estimated by scientists, the existing oil reserve will be finished by the year 2067 if the oil is consumed at the current rate.
 So, it is clear that oil is a nonrenewable resource.
 This world only has 46 years of oil left before it runs out of crude oil.

 What Oil is Renewable?